katanallama/projectile-simulation-suite/docs/charter.md

 Where, $C \in \mathbb{R}^{}$ is the drag coefficient, $\rho \in \mathbb{R}^{}$ is the density of the fluid, $A \in \mathbb{R}^{}$ is the area of the projectile facing the fluid, and $u \in \mathbb{R}^{3}$ is the flow velocity relative to the projectile.

-<a id="orge43b0ae"></a>
+<a id="org02f2ab2"></a>

 ## Design

-You need to go through the structured design process (Figure 2) while considering different factors that can impact the final position of the projectile.
+You need to go through the engineering design process (Figure 2) while considering different factors that can impact the final position of the projectile.

-<a id="org70c642c"></a>
+<a id="orge15820b"></a>

 ## Requirements